Idina Menzel: Wicked, If/Then, Skintight, to WILD (2003–2021)

+Redwood (2025)

+Menzel plays the main role of Jesse in Redwood, a musical that premiered at La Jolla Playhouse in San Diego, California on February 25, 2024.
+The musical opened on Broadway at the Nederlander Theatre, the same theater where Menzel made her Broadway debut in Rent, on February 13, 2025.
+Menzel and Tina Landau created the musical along with composer/co-lyricist Kate Diaz.

+Redwood was met with mixed reviews.
+Following not receiving any Tony nominations and low ticket sales, it closed on Broadway on May 18, 2025, after 17 previews and 127 regular performances.

 Music career

 Menzel initially struggled to crossover into a solo music career beyond stage musicals, claiming the industry did not take her seriously as a pop or rock singer due to her Broadway origins.
 Menzel performed at the 1998 Lilith Fair summer concert festival and continues to write and perform original music.
 She has toured extensively and frequently performs in various venues throughout New York City.
 She produced and released her debut album, Still I Can't Be Still, for Hollywood Records in 1998.
-One single from the album, "Minuet," made the Radio & Records CHR/Pop Tracks chart at number 48 in October 1998.
+One single from the album, "Minuet", made the Radio & Records CHR/Pop Tracks chart at number 48 in October 1998.
 Following the album release, she embarked on a promotional tour, but after selling fewer than 10,000 copies in the US and missing the Billboard 200, Menzel's label put the album out of print, and she was dropped from the label.
 However, the album was re-released once she began to rise to greater fame with her Tony-winning performance in Wicked.

 Her second album, Here, was released independently by Zel Records in 2004.
 Menzel contributed to the soundtrack of Desperate Housewives in 2005.
-She also appears on Ray Charles's album Genius and Friends, which was also released in 2005, on the track "I Will Be There."
-In 2007, she appeared on the Beowulf soundtrack singing the end credits song, "A Hero Comes Home."
+She also appears on Ray Charles's album Genius and Friends, which was also released in 2005, on the track "I Will Be There".
+In 2007, she appeared on the Beowulf soundtrack singing the end credits song, "A Hero Comes Home".
 Also, in 2007, Menzel's powerful singing voice led her to be asked to accompany the baritone British X Factor runner-up, Rhydian Roberts, on his debut album, duetting on the song "What If".

 Her third solo album, I Stand, was released on January 29, 2008.
-It includes many new songs, including the lead single, "Brave", the title track "I Stand," and a song released on EP, "Gorgeous."
+Produced by Menzel's "top choice" collaborator Glen Ballard, the album features soaring pop ballads and includes many new songs, including the lead single, "Brave", the title track "I Stand", and a song released on EP, "Gorgeous".
 The album debuted at number 58 on the Billboard 200, making it the first solo album by Menzel to make the charts.
 There are five versions of this album: the original version, the special limited edition, the iTunes version, the Barnes & Noble edition, and the Borders edition.
-Menzel wrote 9 of the 10 songs on her album, with the song "Forever" writing only by herself.
+Menzel wrote 9 of the 10 songs on her album, and was the sole writer on the song "Forever."